dailybruin/prime/content/fall17/major_decisions/major_decisions.md

 author: 'Kristie-Valerie Hoang'
 category: 'Culture'
 issue: 'Fall 2017'
+cover:
+  img: 'web.kristie.PicA.MZ.jpg'
+  author: 'Kristie-Valerie Hoang'
+excerpt: 'My father is extremely proud of this life – his is the classic tale of an immigrant success story.
+He’s fulfilled most of his aspirations.
+The only thing left was to raise a doctor.'
 ---

 “What is a person or event that changed the trajectory of your life?”